Located near Plaka, Klima is one of the most picturesque places to see in Milos.

 Kleftiko is one of the three locations where you can find the famous Caves of Milos (with the other two being Papafragas and Sykia).

 The rocky landscape of the sea caves and enormous cliffs contrasting with the transparent blue-green waters that invite you to dive in make Kleftiko the most popular and most visited place on the island.

 If you’re planning to go to Kleftiko while you’re in Milos, the best option is to opt for one of the organized boat trips and cruises available.
 In that way, you can combine Kleftiko with other inaccessible locations and dive right into the crystal clear waters to swim around and explore the caves and volcanic rock formations!

 Milos is not a big island but has numerous beaches and villages that are worthy of a visit.
 Renting a car may be optional but it will surely make your stay on the island more convenient while it will offer you the opportunity for better exploration.
 Also, if your hotel is not centrally located, then a car is definitely needed in order to move around.

 Book your car with us!
 We offer the best rates on the market!

 Tsigrado is a beautiful remote beach located in the southern part of Milos.

 The only way to get there on foot is quite difficult and dangerous!
 You will have to climb a ladder all the way down a steep cliff and even pass through a hole in the rock, supported by one single rope.

-On top of the cliff, you will find a sign reading “the descent to the beach is at your own risk”.
-If you’re longing for adventure and are willing to accept the challenge, you will certainly love this and the clear blue waters and silky sand of the beach will be an adequate reward.
+On top of the cliff, you will find a sign stating that “The descent to the beach is at your own risk”.
+If you’re longing for adventure and are willing to accept the challenge, you will certainly love the experience and the clear blue waters and silky sand of the beach will be an excellent reward.

 However, if you’re not so fond of the idea of taking such a risky path, no worries!